 #CathyVoganSPK ===> Editor of thing2thing.com

-Cathy Vogan is a UK and Australian citizen who has resided in Ireland, Australia, England and France.
-She has been a Communications, Digital Media & Film lecturer since 1988 and currently teaches in Sydney, in the academic and broadcast sectors.
-Over the last 3 decades, Vogan has won a number of international awards for her work as a video artist, including the Amnesty International Freedom Art Award (Critics’ Choice) in 2006.
-In 2010, she shifted focus towards documentary film-making and independent journalism, taking a special interest in the work of Wikileaks, Freedom of Information and Social Justice.
+Cathy Vogan is a media artist from Ireland, Australia and France.
+She has been a university, art and film school lecturer since 1988 to the present.
+Vogan has worked extensively in broadcast postproduction since 1991, in France, Germany & in Australia, where as an Apple contractor she trained and supported networks around the country.
+Vogan has won eight awards for her personal films, including the Amnesty International Freedom Art Award (Critics’ Choice) in 2006.
+In 2010, she shifted to factual & became involved in independent journalism, with a special interest in the work of Wikileaks, Freedom of Information & Social Justice.

-Vogan is the one-woman team behind ‘The Wikileaks Tapes’ – a series of in-depth interviews and creative films about Wikileaks, with luminaries such as Daniel Ellsberg, Noam Chomsky and John Pilger – and she has authored the citizen journalist blog thing2thing.com for the last 4 years.
+Vogan is the one-woman team behind ‘The Wikileaks Tapes’, a series of in-depth interviews and creative films about Wikileaks, with luminaries such as Daniel Ellsberg, Noam Chomsky and John Pilger.
+She has been publishing a media rich archive on Wikileaks here on thing2thing.com since December 2010.
 In 2014, Vogan began hosting a Sydney community radio show, with the aim of giving a voice to Aboriginal, refugee and activist communities.
-She remains committed to the core principles of Wikileaks – scientific journalism, with a heart… As a volunteer citizen journalist who became widely read around the world, Cathy Vogan is living proof that ordinary people really can make a difference.
+She currently produces and appears occasionally on the Consortium News weekly show CN Live!.